- Defined TermsThe interpretation of these Articles is governed by the provisions set out in the Schedule at end of the Articles.

 27.2.6 National Organisation

-Any documents the Company request to review the National Organisation, must be provided including an authorised translation in English.
+Any documents the Company request to review with a National Organisation must be provided, including an authorised translation in English.

 27.2.7 Affiliate Members